psychoinformatics-de/knowledge-base/kbi/0001/index.rst

        We are particularly careful to provide a helpful message to any user trying to use a shared repository.

-Later changes, citing feedback from users who have a very large list of shared repositories, introduced the possibility to set the value of the config option to ``*``, implying that all directories are safe.
+Later changes [2]_, [3]_, citing feedback from users who have a very large list of shared repositories, introduced the possibility to set the value of the config option to ``*``, implying that all directories are safe; or to a directory ending with ``/*``, implying all repositories under the given directories are safe.

 Recommendation
 --------------